 historiographically dominant personalities such as Gandhi are shown as highly dependent on the political energies generated by urban life.

-2007 978-81-250-3237-3 820 260pp Hardback
+2007 978-81-250-3237-3 ₹895 260pp Hardback

-The
+Fall of the Mughal Empire, The

 (Four Volumes: Available as a box set)

 Jadunath Sarkar, eminent historian

 The four volumes together comprise a detailed study of the causes and the result of the events between the death of Aurangzeb (1707) and the conquest of Delhi (1803).
+This fourth edition includes extensive footnotes, listing the best sources available on the subject, scholarly

+acknowledgement of other historians' views, and a detailed identification in present-day India of the villages and towns mentioned in the book.

+Contents: Volume I: 1739-54 Volume II: 1754-71 Volume III: 1771-88 Volume IV: 1789-1803

+2007 978-81-250-3245-8 ₹ 2000 1340pp Paperback Rights: Restricted

+Harilal Gandhi

+A Life

-This fourth edition includes extensive footnotes, listing the best sources available on the subject, scholarly acknowledgement of other historians' views, and a detailed identification in present-day India of the villages and towns mentioned in the book.
-Contents: Volume I: 1739-54 Volume II: 1754-71 Volume III: 1771-88 Volume IV: 1789-1803 2007 978-81-250-3245-8 '1850 1340pp Paperback Rights: Restricted Harilal Gandhi A Life Chandulal Bhagubhai Dalal (1899-1980), former Director, Gandhi Smarak Sanghrahalaya Translated by Tridip Suhrud, Professor, Dhirubhai Ambani institute of information and Communication Technology, Ahmedabad See Gandhi studies
+Chandulal Bhagubhai Dalal (1899-1980), former Director, Gandhi Smarak Sanghrahalaya Translated by Tridip Suhrud, Professor, Dhirubhai Ambani institute of information and Communication Technology, Ahmedabad

+See Gandhi studies

-2007 978-81-250-3379-0 ' 495 320pp Paperback
+2007 978-81-250-3379-0 ₹ 550 320pp Paperback

-Visit our website www.orientblackswan.com

 History of Medieval India

 Textbook

 Satish Chandra, eminent historian

 History of Medieval India is a comprehensive overview of the history of the Indian subcontinent from the eighth and the eighteenth century.
 This book studies this interesting period in Indian history when the land underwent drastic changes, deeply influenced by the invading armies, religious movements and the

-vicissitudes of the changing political, economic and cultural scene
+vicissitudes of the changing political, economic and cultural scene.

-2007 978-81-250-3226-7 ' 375 392pp Paperback Also in Hindi
+2007 978-81-250-3226-7 ₹395 392pp Paperback Also in Hindi

 Hyderabad

 The Social Context of Industrialisation

 C. V. Subba Rao, Department of Economics, University of Delhi

 See economics and development studies

-2007 978-81-250-3260-1 695 240pp Hardback
+2007 978-81-250-3260-I ₹695 240pp Hardback

 Refiguring Unani Tibb

 Plural Healing in Late Colonial India

 SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY

 Guy Attewell, Research Fellow, Wellcome Trust Centre for the History of Medicine, University College London

-See HEALTH AND DISABILITY STUDIES
+See health and disability studies

-2007 978-81-250-3017-1 '875 332pp Hardback E-ISBN: 978-81-250-5239-5
+2007 978-81-250-3017-1 ₹875 332pp Hardback E-ISBN: 978-81-250-5239-5

 Towards Freedom

 Critical Essays on Ghare Baire

 Edited by Sharmila Purkayastha, Shampa Roy and Saswati Sengupta, Department of English, Miranda House, University of Delhi

-See LITERATURE AND LANGUAGE
+See literature and language

-2007 978-81-250-3187-1 ' 380 224pp Paperback
+2007 978-81-250-3187-I ₹455 224{pp} Paperback

 Trial of Bahadur Shah Zafar, The

 Edited by Pramod K. Nayar, Department of English, University of Hyderabad

-poet-king, was catapulted into the limelight when 'mutineers' from Meerut arrived in Delhi on 11 May 1857.
+Bahadur Shah Zafar, the poet-king, was catapulted into the limelight when 'mutineers' from Meerut arrived in Delhi on 11 May 1857.
 After the 'mutiny', the last of the great Mughals went on trial on 27 January 1858 for aiding and abetting the 'mutineers'.
 The 21-day trial saw the British produce dozens of witnesses and documents to demonstrate Zafar's complicity.
 He was found guilty and exiled to Burma, where he died years later.
 The current edition reproduces the text, documents and witness accounts of the trial.
-2007 978-81-250-3270-0 655 392pp Paperback Woman and Empire Representations in the Writings of British India, 1858-1900 SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Indrani Sen, Reader, Department of English, Sri Venkateswara College, University of Delhi
+2007 978-81-250-3270-0 ₹730 392pp Paperback Woman and Empire Representations in the Writings of British India, 1858-1900 SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Indrani Sen, Reader, Department of English, Sri Venkateswara College, University of Delhi